-Monday, Tuesday, Thursday, Friday school will dismiss at 2:55 for K-2 and 3:15 for 3-5.
-On Wednesday's school will dismiss at 12:40 for grades K-2 and 1:00 for grades 3-5.
-The front office will stay open until 4:00 p.m. on M/T/Th/F and 2pm on Wednesdays.
+Monday, Tuesday, Thursday, Friday school will dismiss at 2:55 for K-2, 3:15 for 3-5, and 3:35 for those with Prep siblings.
+On Wednesday's school will dismiss at 12:40 for grades K-2, 1:00 for grades 3-5, and 1:20 for those with Prep siblings.
+The front office will stay open until 4pm on M/T/Th/F and 2pm on Wednesdays.
 Students who are not picked up by 2:00 p.m. will be taken to the front office.
 If you arrive after dismissal, please park, and walk in to get your student.
 Repeatedly picking up students late from school is inconsiderate of those who are waiting.
 If a student has not been picked up an hour after the conclusion of dismissal and the parents/guardians cannot be reached, the school will need to call the nearest police precinct to make arrangements for the student.